-Now, the stronger the prohormone you’ve taken and the longer your cycle, the greater the degree to which your natural test levels will have slowed to the point that when you come off the cycle your test levels are very low, as stated above.
-At the same time, estrogen (the primary female hormone) levels tend to rise in response to low testosterone, so post cycle you are not in a great place for building or even hanging on to muscle size.
-Instead you are at a point where you could lose size, strength, gain fat, and, if you do not take the proper steps, the excess estrogen could even cause gynecomastia, or man boobs (also called “bitch tits”).
+The stronger the prohormone and the longer your cycle, the greater your natural test levels will slow.
+When you come off the cycle your test levels are very low, as stated above.
+At the same time, estrogen (the primary female hormone) levels tend to rise in response to low testosterone.
+Therefore, post cycle you are not in a great place for building or even hanging on to muscle size.
+Instead you are at a point where you could lose size, strength, gain fat.
+Furthermore, if you do not take the proper steps, the excess estrogen could even cause gynecomastia, or man boobs.
 Yes, these are all potential estrogen effects!
 So we have a need to get our own test levels back up again and to block the release of excess estrogen.

 That’s not all (as if that’s not enough!).
-During a cycle, levels of the catabolic hormone cortisol (referred to as the stress hormone because it’s often released in response to stress and one reason training sessions of about an hour are advocated – much longer and you have to deal with the catabolic effects of cortisol) are reduced, but once the cycle ends, levels of cortisol slowly rise, usually after about a week or so.
+During a cycle, levels of the catabolic hormone cortisol are reduced.
+Cortisol is a stress hormone because it’s released in response to stress.
+This is one reason training sessions of about an hour are advocated.
+If you train longer you have to deal with the catabolic effects of cortisol.
+However, once the cycle ends, levels of cortisol slowly rise, usually after about a week or so.
 This rise in cortisol levels will cause you to lose muscle and strength as well as cause you to gain body-fat.

-So we see that our new user is in a very bad position of having low testosterone, high estrogen, and high cortisol levels.
+So we see that our new user is in a very bad position.
+This person will have low testosterone, high estrogen, and high cortisol levels.
 This is where anti estrogen and pct’s come in.

-So, after all that, anti- estrogen and pct supplements are a class of supplements that combat the negative effects of a typical prohormone cycle, bringing your body back to normal again once the cycle is over and allowing you to hang on to most of your gains.
+So, after all that, anti-estrogen and PCT supplements are a class of supplements that combat the negative effects of a typical prohormone cycle.
+They bring your body back to normal again once the cycle is over.
+Further, they allow you to hang on to most of your gains.

-At this point, it may be useful to take a brief look at both testosterone and estrogen so we can better understand the role of each in the body: Testosterone is a steroid hormone from the androgen group and is primarily secreted in the testes of males and the ovaries of females, although small amounts are also secreted by the adrenal glands.
+At this point, it may be useful to take a brief look at both testosterone and estrogen.
+This is so we can better understand the role of each in the body.
+Testosterone is a steroid hormone from the androgen group and is primarily secreted in the testes of males and the ovaries of females.
+However, small amounts are also secreted by the adrenal glands.
 It is the principal male sex hormone and one of the body’s primary anabolic hormones.
-In men, testosterone plays a key role in the development of male reproductive tissues such as the testis and prostate as well as promoting secondary sexual characteristics such as increased muscle, bone mass and the growth of body-hair.
+In men, testosterone plays a key role in the development of male reproductive tissues such as the testis and prostate.
+As well, it promotes secondary sexual characteristics such as increased muscle, bone mass and the growth of body-hair.
 On average, an adult human male body produces about ten times more testosterone than an adult human female body.

 Estrogen is a hormone that comprises a group of compounds, including estrone, estradiol and estriol.
 It is the main sex hormone in women and is essential to the menstrual cycle.
-Although estrogen exists in men as well as women, it is found in higher amounts in women, especially those capable of reproducing.
-Estrogen contributes to the development of secondary sex characteristics, which are the defining differences between men and women that don’t relate to the reproductive system.
-In women, these characteristics include breasts, a widened pelvis, and increased amounts of body fat in the buttock, thigh and hip region.
-Estrogen also contributes to the fact that women have less facial hair and smoother skin then men.
-Both sexes produce test and estrogen, in men excessive levels can cause undesirable effects such as breast growth as just one example.
-So with this brief overview we have a better understanding of the role of each and we now understand the importance of anti estrogens and post cycle therapy.
+Estrogen exists in men as well as women.
+However, it is found in higher amounts in women, especially those capable of reproducing.
+Estrogen contributes to the development of secondary sex characteristics.
+These are the defining differences between men and women that don’t relate to the reproductive system.
+In women, these characteristics include breasts, and a widened pelvis.
+They also include increased amounts of body fat in the buttock, thigh and hip region.
+Finally estrogen contributes to the fact that women have less facial hair and smoother skin then men.
+Both sexes produce test and estrogen.
+In men excessive levels can cause undesirable effects such as breast growth.
+So with this brief overview we have a better understanding of the role of each.
+We should now understand the importance of anti estrogens and pcts.

 - To minimize the negative effects of prohormones both on cycle and post cycle.

-So it’s probably become obvious that using prohormones can be a costly experience – you have to think about the additional products required for best results both in cycle and post cycle.
+So it’s probably become obvious that using prohormones can be a costly experience.
+You have to think about the additional products required for best results both in cycle and post cycle.
 While you have specific products for these purposes, the cost will add up.
-Of course, it’s a personal choice and to many, the price is worth it, but the key is an understanding of what you’re doing to maximize results.
+Of course, it’s a personal choice and to many, the price is worth it.
+However, the key is an understanding of what you’re doing to maximize results.

 In cycle: there are some products available that are taken during a cycle and provide liver support and overall system well being.

-Anti estrogen: these products are specifically estrogen blockers, designed to prevent an excess of estrogen in the body.
+Anti estrogen: these products are specifically estrogen blockers.
+They are designed to prevent an excess of estrogen in the body.

-PCT’s: this group will not only contain estrogen blockers but will also contain test boosters – such as zinc or tribulus to help get test levels back to normal, and may contain liver support as well.
+PCT’s: this group will not only contain estrogen blockers but will also contain test boosters.
+This includes zinc or tribulus to help get test levels back to normal.
+It may contain liver support as well.

-Each product will have very specific instructions regarding dosage, timing of the dosage suggested and when to use – during a cycle and after a cycle, and for how long after the cycle has ended – these are very important, critical considerations.
-Length of use after a cycle is especially important – it takes some time to get test levels back to normal again.
+Each product will have very specific instructions regarding dosage, timing of the dosage suggested and when to use.
+For example, during a cycle and after a cycle, and for how long after the cycle has ended.
+These are very important, critical considerations.
+Length of use after a cycle is especially important.
+It takes some time to get test levels back to normal again.
 This is, maybe more so than most other products, one category where label directions must be followed!
 This is also an area where you must plan out your approach!
-In each case, user reviews can help, also understanding how the body functions can help as well.
+In each case, understanding how the body functions can help as well.
 In my mind understanding your own hormones and how they relate to muscle building is a priority.